vaigtech/fb-robot/README.md

-# DMS Software Bot.
+# Shopware Software Bot.
 A simple conversation bot for Facebook

 This project is an example server for Messenger Platform built in Node.js.
 It was forked from the Facebook example.